 Stretch Inc. Raises $15M in Funding

-SUNNYVALE, Calif., March 27th, 2008 – Stretch Inc., the pioneer and leader in software configurable processors, today announced it has raised an additional $15 million in Series B funding.
-The round was co-led by Worldview Technology Partners, Oak Investment Partners and Menlo Ventures.
+SUNNYVALE, Calif., January 26, 2009 – Stretch Inc., the pioneer and leader in software configurable processors, today announced it has raised an additional $15 million in Series B funding.
+The round was co-led by Worldview Technology Partners, Oak Investment Partners, and Menlo Ventures.

-With more than sixty employees, and offices worldwide, Stretch has received thirteen patent awards and has thirteen additional patents pending.
+With more than sixty employees, and offices worldwide, Stretch has received sixteen patent awards and has nine additional patents pending.

 About Worldview Technology Partners

 Worldview Technology Partners is a leading venture capital firm focused on investing in and building leading U.S. technology companies.
 Worldview's comprehensive, industry-leading business development services help its portfolio companies succeed in U.S. and international markets.
-With an 11-year track record of successful technology investing and close to $1.4 billion under management, the Worldview team – now on its fourth fund – has both the experience and the resources to invest in a broad range of information technology markets, including semiconductors, enterprise infrastructure, software, communications, digital media and ecommerce.
+With a 12-year track record of successful technology investing and close to $1.4 billion under management, the Worldview team - now on its fourth fund - has both the experience and the resources to invest in a broad range of information technology markets, including semiconductors, enterprise infrastructure, and software.

 About Oak Investment Partners

 Oak Investment Partners is a growth-oriented private equity firm with a total of $8.4 billion in committed capital.
-Investments are primarily focused on growth opportunities in communications, information technology, internet new media, financial services information technology, healthcare services and consumer retail.
-Over a 28-year history, Oak has achieved a strong track record as a stage-independent investor funding more than 435 companies at key points in their lifecycles.
+Investments are primarily focused on growth opportunities in clean energy, communications, information technology, internet new media, financial services information technology, healthcare services and consumer retail.
+Over a 30-year history, Oak has achieved a strong track record as a stage-independent investor funding more than 481 companies at key points in their lifecycles.

 About Menlo Ventures

 Menlo Ventures provides long-term capital and management support to early-stage and emerging-growth companies.
-One of Silicon Valley's oldest venture capital partnerships, Menlo Ventures has organized and managed ten venture funds since its inception in 1976.
-With over $3.9 billion under management, and a team with more than 100 years of collective experience in technology, marketing, sales and general management, Menlo Ventures has the resources to support the most ambitious of projects.
+Menlo is one of Silicon Valley's oldest venture capital partnerships, and has organized and managed ten venture funds since their inception in 1976.
+With over $4 billion under management, and a team with over 200 years of collective experience in technology, marketing, sales and general management, they have the resources to support the most ambitious of projects.